 MP for Dunstable and Leighton Buzzard

-Alex Mayer is the Labour and Co-operative MP for Dunstable and Leighton Buzzard, elected in July 2024.
-She currently sits on the Transport Committee and is a member of the Bus Services (No. 2) Bill committee, reflecting a focus on transport and public services.
-In early 2026 she served on the Finance (No. 2) Bill committee as part of her parliamentary work.
+Alex Mayer is the Labour (Co-op) MP for Dunstable and Leighton Buzzard, elected in 2024.
+She sits on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously served on the Finance (No. 2) Bill committee in early 2026.
+Her political stance is centre-left.

 Generated 21 February 2026